23y4d/crypt-php/README.md

-# crypto-php
+# crypt-php

-Crypto-PHP encryption/decryption on your data with PHP for more security
+Crypt-PHP encryption/decryption on your data with PHP for more security

 ## Usage ##